jonysy/parenchyma/README.md

 # parenchyma

-Parenchyma is a hard fork of [Collenchyma][collenchyma-repo], an extendable HPC-Framework originally developed by the [Autumn team], as well as an [amazing group of contributors][collenchyma-contributors].
+Parenchyma is a hard fork of [Collenchyma][collenchyma-repo], an extendable HPC-Framework originally developed by the [Autumn team] as well as an [amazing group of contributors][collenchyma-contributors].

 ## Usage